teamdatatonic/terraform-google-mlflow/examples/complete_config/README.md

 The deployment should take around 20 minutes.

-After it's complete you will get the name of the created brand / entered brand, an IP address `lb_ip` and a url `oauth2_redirect_uri` as the output.
+After it's complete you will get the name of the entered brand, an IP address `lb_ip` and a url `oauth2_redirect_uri` as the output.

 #### Other make commands